The widow(er)’s pension

 How to claim a widow(er)’s pension?

-The claim for a widow(er)'s pension can be submitted on the form provided for this purpose.
-In the case of the death of a non-pensioner, the claim must be submitted to the government office acting as the pension insurance administration body in the place of residence.
-If the deceased was in receipt of a pension, benefits prior to retirement age, a service benefit for armed forces, a transitional annuity for miners or a life annuity for dance artists, the claim for benefit must be submitted to the Pension Payment Directorate.
+The claim for a widow(er)'s pension can be submitted electronically on the www.magyarorszag.hu website under Pensions > Claim for benefits menu point or on the form provided for this purpose.
+In the case of the death of person was not in receipt of an old age pension, benefits prior to retirement age the claim must be submitted to the government office acting as the pension insurance administration body in the place of residence using the form “Claim for widow(er)'s pension, if the deceased was not in receipt of an old age pension, benefits prior to retirement age”.
+If the deceased was in receipt of a pension, benefits prior to retirement age, a service benefit for armed forces, a transitional annuity for miners or a life annuity for dance artists, the claim for benefit must be submitted to the Pension Payment Directorate using the form “Claim for widow(er)'s pension, if the deceased was in receipt of a pension, benefits prior to retirement age”.

 If the deceased was not in receipt of a benefit: